ORANGE COUNTY’S LEADING PET-FRIENDLY ADDICTION TREATMENT PROGRAM

 Simply holding, petting, and talking to your pet can bring you comfort and relieve stress.
 When you interact with your animal, your body releases the “feel good” hormones serotonin, prolactin, and oxytocin.
 Conversely, your body decreases the release of cortisol, the stress hormone, which can aid in the reduction of your blood pressure and heart rate.
 Some studies have even found that pets help with pain management, which is especially beneficial for someone overcoming an addiction to pain medication.

 Interacting with your pet has a positive effect on mental health.
 Many addicts struggle with negative emotions, and pets can help replace those negative feelings with feelings of self-acceptance and generate empathy towards others.
 These positive feelings help to facilitate social interactions with others and help you find community.

 THE IMPACT OF PETS ON CO-OCCURRING DISORDERS

 When someone with a substance abuse disorder also has a mental health disorder, this is called a co-occurring disorder.
 Researchers have found a definite decrease in depression, loneliness, fear and anxiety after people interact with their pet.
 It is proven that just being around an animal can improve your mood and overall disposition.

-When you are interacting with a pet your body releases the “feel good” hormones.
-Think about how you feel when you brush and groom your cat or dog – you feel calm and you have a sense of peace.
+Those “feel good” hormones we mentioned above are also helpful with co-occurring disorders.
+Think about how you feel when you brush or groom your cat or dog – you feel calm and have a sense of peace.
 These same hormones also help to relieve depression and anxiety.
-The sense of loneliness and shame that you may feel about your addiction can be relieved by interacting with your furry friend.
-Broadway’s clinicians can involve your pet to help you address your substance abuse, along with any co-occurring disorder you may have.
+The sense of loneliness and shame that some feel about their addiction can be relieved by the presence of their furry friend.
+Our caring team involves your pet to help you address your substance abuse, along with any co-occurring disorder you may have.